TraverseJurcisin/Horticulture-Assistant-HASS-REPO/custom_components/horticulture_assistant/data/local/products/README.md

-# Local Product Overrides
+﻿# Local Product Overrides

-Use this folder for proprietary or site-specific product catalogues.
-Files placed here are merged with the global fertilizer dataset at runtime but are never validated by CI, making it safe to store restricted-use formulations or internal recipes.
+Use this folder for site-specific catalogues that should not be shared publicly.
+Files placed here are merged with the global fertilizer dataset at runtime but are skipped by CI validation.

----
+Typical examples:

+- Proprietary nutrient blends or stock solutions made on-site.
+- Restricted-use pesticides for which you hold local licensing.
+- Beneficial microbe brews, compost teas, or hormone mixes with farm-specific recipes.

 ## File Format

-Local records follow the same shape as the global fertilizer schema but can omit fields that are irrelevant to your workflow.
+The JSON structure mirrors the main fertilizer schema but can omit fields that are irrelevant for your operation.
+Suggested minimal payload:

 ```json
 {